sa-mw-dach/manuela/docs/BOOTSTRAP.md

 #### Validate gitops repo via ArgoCD Web UI

-Log in via openshift auth (or use user: admin, password: admin) and validate that at least the cluster deployment agent configuration and manuela-tst-all is present.
+Log in via OpenShift authentication (or use user: admin, password: admin) and validate that at least the cluster deployment agent configuration and manuela-tst-all is present.

 To get the ArgoCD URL use:
 ```bash